 In this post we will be reviewing some of the most horrific theme and scene music that truly sets a terrifying tone for some of the all time best horror movies.
 Shock factor, iconic status and memorability will be the basis of the top picks for this list.
+Not even the local kansas city arborists can cut these horrific sounds out of your memory tree.
 Your ears will be in for a scare as these songs are sure to bring you back to that moment of pure terror portrayed in each film.

 The Ring (2002)